pivotal/docs-tap/cloud-native-runtimes/how-to-guides/troubleshooting.hbs.md

 # Troubleshooting Cloud Native Runtimes

-This topic tells you how to troubleshoot Cloud Native Runtimes, commonly known as CNR, installation or configuration.
+This topic tells you how to troubleshoot Cloud Native Runtimes, commonly known as CNRs, installation or configuration.

 ## <a id='aws-connection-failure'></a> Cannot connect to app on AWS